kristianmandrup/authorize-mw/README.md

 it will be named `Permit-0`, `Permit-1` etc. Only the first permit of a given name is registered.
 Any attempt to later store another permit of the same name will cause an error.

-TODO: allow `force` flag parameter to override old permit?

 You can clear all permits using `PermitRegistry.clear-all!` and you can clean all permits of rules using `PermitRegistry.clean-all!`

 Currently the `PermitRegistry` is implemented as a singleton, but in the future it will be a class to allow for multiple permit registries and then selecting one to be used for a given environment.
 Ideas are welcome...

-Note: Code + Tests need some refactoring to support this new design!
+Note: Code + Tests will need some refactoring to support this new design!

 ## Permit

-The Permit class holds a list of all the registered permits in `Permit.permits`.
-You can get a named permit using `Permit.get(name)`.
 The `matches` method is used to see if the permit should be used for a given access-request.

 ```LiveScript
 class Permit